bxparks/rpn83p/docs/USER_GUIDE.md

 the `NUM` menu folder follows the organization of the TI-OS on the TI-83+/84+ themselves where many of these are placed under the `NUM` menu.

-Below are some expanded comments on a couple of the features under the `NUM` menu folder.
+Below are some expanded comments on a few features under the `NUM` menu folder.

 #### Prime Factors